MicrosoftDocs/powerbi-docs/powerbi-docs/service-manage-app-workspace-in-power-bi-and-office-365.md

 * See the group email address.
 * Delete the group.

-You need a [Power BI Pro license](service-features-license-type.md) to be an admin or member of an workspace.
+You need a [Power BI Pro license](service-features-license-type.md) to be an admin or member of a workspace.
 Your app users need a Power BI Pro license, too, unless your workspace is in a Power BI Premium capacity.
 Read [What is Power BI Premium?](service-premium-what-is.md) for details.

 ## Edit your workspace in Power BI